immense/express-seed/README.md

 bower install
 ```

-* recompile the assets and restart the server:
+* recompile the assets and restart the application:

 ```bash
 grunt production